INTRACEREBRAL HEMORRHAGE

 - large artery occlusion with late recanalization

-- not well-controlled hypertension and hyperglycemia
+- poorly controlled hypertension and hyperglycemia

 Intracerebral hemorrhage during anticoagulation therapy